stevenschmatz/Gopherbox/README.md

 [Gopherbox](http://stevenschmatz.github.io/gopherbox-web/)
 =========

-A file storage service written in Go.
+A distributed file server with client-side encryption.

+All client files are in `/GBClient/`, and all server files are in `/GBServer/`.

+If you're interested in contributing, please send a pull request!